CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

             - **Primary actor(s)**: Paid User
             - **Main success scenario**:
                 1. The user selects a journal entry containing attached media
-                2. The user selects the media they want remove
+                2. The user clicks on the media
-                3. System displays a pop-up: "Are you sure you want to remove this media?"
+                3. System displays a pop-up: "do you want to delete"
                 4. The user confirms their choice
                 5. The system removes the media from the journal entry
+                6. The user clicks on the save entry button
             - **Failure scenario(s)**:
                 - 2a.
 Media is already deleted or missing
                     - 5a1.
 The system displays an error: "File not found"